LCDR CHARLES R. LEE, USN

 LCdr.
 Lee is survived by his father, Capt.
 Edwin S. Lee, USN (Ret.), USNA ‘34, 323 S. Ashton Ave., Millbrae, CA 94030; and by his mother, Mrs. Elizabeth T. Lancaster of Huntington Beach, Cal.

-Chuck was a LT at the time of his loss; he was promoted while in a missing status.
+Chuck was a Lieutenant at the time of his loss; he was promoted while in a missing status.
+His remains were recovered on June 3, 1983 and identified on June 27, 1983.

 Photographs